Wall upholstery 101.

 The question is Can you stretch fabric on walls?
 Yes, you can.
 You need basic skills and a few tools.
 Not to mention, wall upholstery requires patience, precision and an amount of strength depending on the scale of the project.
 I am including a few links (words in blue) to help you.
 There are videos, website pages to get further info on the product named below.

 Given these points, some of you will decide to go to a professional, try to get as much information as you can.
 In order to guide through the search processing, I have written an article on this topic, laying out questions you need to ask any installer you wish to hire.
-Here is the link How to choose a wall upholsterer?
+You can find it at How to choose a wall upholsterer?

 Also, Do you know there are fitting methods other then stapling the fabric?
 Most tracks are for commercial use.They do have their limitations for residential application though but there is only one which stands out.
 It is called CES or Clean Edge System.
 A revolutionary track for residential use as it works with all challenges found in homes.